MerginMaps/docs/src/manage/account/index.md

 The [email](#changing-email-and-account-details) and [password](#changing-password) can be changed anytime through the <DashboardShortLink />.

 It is not possible to change the username.
-If you wish to use a different username, you will have to follow [these steps](#changing-mergin-maps-username).
+If you wish to use a different username, follow [these steps](#changing-mergin-maps-username).

 ## Changing email and account details

 1. Log in to <AppDomainNameLink />.

    In the upper right corner of the screen, click on your username and go to **Your profile**.

    ![Mergin Maps profile](../dashboard/mergin-maps-dashboard-profile.jpg "Mergin Maps profile")

 2. Click on the **Edit account** button.
    ![Editing Mergin Maps account](./dashboard-edit-account.jpg "Editing Mergin Maps account")

-3. Here you can change your email.

-   Also, you can enter or change your first name and last name.
+3. Here you can change your email and add or change your first name and last name.
    ![Mergin Maps dashboard edit name and e-mail](./dashboard-edit-email.jpg "Mergin Maps dashboard edit name and e-mail")

 ### Changing password

 1. Log in to <AppDomainNameLink />.

    In the upper right corner of the screen, click on your username and go to **Your profile**.

    ![Mergin Maps profile](../dashboard/mergin-maps-dashboard-profile.jpg "Mergin Maps profile")

 2. Click on the **Change password** button and set a new password.